Julie Madgwick MEd Adult Education, BTchLn, DipT ECE and Primary, ECT

 Susan's leadership skills and knowledge of early childhood education enables her to work within a service to support quality improvements in planning and assessment processes.
 She promotes quality practices based on developing children’s strengths, interests and abilities that are responsive to children and consider the whole child.
 Susan understands the intent of policy and legislation and supports service management, educational leaders and educators to put these into practice by ensuring systems are manageable and understood by all staff.

-Susan was involved in Family Day Care in New Zealand for many years with extensive experience working with families and liaising with communities.
+Susan has extensive experience working with families and liaising with communities.
 She has also worked as a lecturer and course developer in initial teacher education.
 All her roles have involved delivering workshops to educators and motivating staff to implement quality practices.
 She is committed to creating caring and stimulating environments that foster children's learning and development.

 Susan has a Post Graduate Certificate in Tertiary Teaching and teaching qualifications for early childhood education.